SAP-samples/btp-azure-opensap/Week4/Unit4/README.md

   ## Summary

   Good Job!
-Now you have successfully setup a live connection from SAP Analytics Cloud to SAP HANA Cloud to
+Now you have successfully set up a live connection from SAP Analytics Cloud to SAP HANA Cloud.
+In the next unit, you will leverage this connection consume the data through a virtual table on SAP HANA Cloud.